piotromashov/Cordova-3-Facebook-Plugin/README.md

 5. From the Cordova Facebook Plugin folder copy the `assets/www/js/FacebookConnect.js`, `assets/www/js/device-ready.js` and `assets/www/index.html` files into your application's respective folders.
 Overwrite the existing index.html file.

-You can see the proper folders structure in the zip This plugin has basic implementations (login, logout, me, and status), more functionality to be developed later on.
+You can see the proper folders structure in the zip This plugin has basic implementations (login, logout, me, status and share), more functionality to be developed later on.

 ## Key Hash generation